QuanAnhHoang/EEET2574---Assignment-1-Data-Pipeline-with-Docker/README.md

 next step.
 Otherwise, go into the Kafka-connect container shell and run `./start-and-wait.sh`.

-10. Start OpenWeatherMap Producer:
+9. Start OpenWeatherMap Producer:

 ```
 docker-compose -f owm-producer/docker-compose.yml up
 ```

-11. Start consumers:
+10. Start consumers:

 ```
 docker-compose -f consumers/docker-compose.yml up
 ```

-12. Check if data is arriving in Cassandra DB:
+11. Check if data is arriving in Cassandra DB:

 Open a shell from the Cassandra container:

 ```
-docker exec -it cassandra
+docker exec -it cassandra bash
 ```

 In the shell, execute Cassandra Query Language Shell: